pmichaillat/latex-math/README.md

 + Add the LaTeX style file `math.sty` to the folder with your LaTeX document.
 + Insert `\usepackage{math}` in the preamble of your LaTeX document.
 + Use the commands defined in `math.sty`.
-+ Existing math commands are not affected, so you can continue to use those too.
-A few text commands are modified and cannot be used (such as `\oe`, `\o`, `\b`, `\P`).
-These text commands insert symbols that are rarely used in scientific writing, so hopefully the modification is not problematic.
++ Existing math commands continue to work as usual.
++ A few text commands are modified (such as `\oe`, `\o`, `\b`, `\P`) and do not produce their usual output.
+These commands used to insert text symbols that are rarely used in scientific writing, and now insert common mathematical symbols, so hopefully the modification is not problematic.

 ## License